-- An Employment Eligibility Verification Form from Human Resources to establish your right to work in the U.S. - A photo ID; - A medical checklist (HR provides this form); - Appropriate certificates/licenses; and - A signed loyalty oath, pledged once during your career before a notary public, as Georgia law requires.
+- An Employment Eligibility Verification Form from Human Resources to establish your right to work in the U.S. - A photo ID; - A medical checklist (HR provides this form); - Appropriate certificates/licenses; and - A signed loyalty oath, pledged once during your career.
 Human Resources provides this form during onboarding.